The Pixel Project turned 10 years old this week and what a decade it has been!

 As a small organisation on a slim budget and powered by a dedicated team who juggle our work with their day jobs, we have defied the odds to not only survive but thrive over the past decade, thanks to the support of our ever-growing global community of partners, donors, influencers, and social media followers.
 That they come from all walks of life exemplify our motto: “It’s time to stop violence against women.
 Together.”
 Thank you to everybody who has backed our work, donated to keep our lights on, volunteered with us, stood by us, and helped our campaigns and programmes reach your community!

-Since our formal launch as a 501(c)3 nonprofit in January 2009, we have relentlessly fulfilled our mission through our work to raise awareness, to educate, and to connect people with the issue of VAW.
+Since our start as a virtual grassroots group in January 2009 (followed by gaining our nonprofit status in September 2009), we have relentlessly fulfilled our mission through our work to raise awareness, to educate, and to connect people with the issue of VAW.
 Our approach to ending VAW is to bridge the gaps between people, information, and action in order to tackle and change the cultural attitudes that normalise VAW.
 Our campaigns, initiatives, and programmes facilitate this in a number of ways:

 - Connecting individuals and communities with resources and information about violence against women (VAW).